Calvin and Hobbes by Bill Watterson for March 02, 2016

 28. Aus flag. gif

-Tossle Premium Member about 8 years ago
+Tossle Premium Member over 8 years ago

 VCR?
 Just how long ago was this strip written?